-In the world of travel and points and miles, nothing beats having Chase Ultimate Rewards points – the points you earn from cards like the Chase Sapphire Preferred® Card or the Chase Sapphire Reserve®.
+In the world of travel and points and miles, nothing beats having Chase Ultimate Rewards points – the points you earn from cards like the *csp*, the *csr*, or even business cards like the *ink preferred*.

 Sure, a stash of Delta SkyMiles or American AAdvantage miles can be great.
-But with Chase, you have some unbeatable flexibility and value.
-You can book almost any flight or hotel directly through the Chase travel portal, send points straight to more than a dozen different airline and hotel Chase transfer partners, or even use them to reimburse yourself for everyday purchases with the “Pay Yourself Back” feature.
+But with Chase, you have far more flexibility and value.
+You can book almost any flight or hotel directly through Chase Travel℠ … or better yet, send points straight to more than a dozen different airline and hotel Chase transfer partners.

 - 4 (or More!)
 Roundtrip Tickets to Hawaii

-- A Round-Trip for Two to Europe – Or One in Business Class
+- A Roundtrip for 2 to Europe – Or 1 in Business Class

 - Stay Free with Hyatt